kemitchell/writing.kemitchell.com/_drafts/Technology-of-No-Confidence.md

 it's retrenchment, bunkering, survivalism.
-Rather than meet your neighbors---in the neighborhood or in that "other" part of town---you cultivate contingency plans to repulse their attacks on your cache of canned food.
+Rather than meet your neighbors---in the neighborhood or in that "other" part of town---you cultivate contingency plans to repulse their attacks on your cache of canned goods.
 Rather than vote, you stockpile ammo for a revolution whose results would prove inevitably worse than what any combination of candidates on offer could muster.
 Consciously or otherwise, you _secede_ politically.
 To the extent you believe in any kind of civic duty, you _abdicate_ the application of reason to that duty.
-Should the worst somehow come to pass---an it hasn't, for quite some time---you will be historically vindicated, substantially to blame.
+Should the worst somehow come to pass---and it hasn't, for quite some time---you will be historically vindicated, substantially to blame.
 As you might be for any individual behavior that you know, if repeated en masse by your peers, would hasten an avoidable tragedy.

-As remarked very often by the nonviolent set, there's a natural human bias toward seeing violence as unavoidable.
-What begins as posturing naturally escalates, unchecked by restraint and practice, to a tussle.
+As remarked very often by the nonviolence set, there's a natural human bias toward seeing violence as unavoidable.
+What begins as posturing naturally escalates, unchecked by restraint and practice, to a tussle on whatever weapons come to hand.
+Even if you don't buy that _every_ confrontation yields a nonviolent solution---I have seen counterexamples I won't soon forget---you can conclude that the moral error rate of preparedness to kill exceeds that of nonviolence.
-Even if you don't buy that _every_ confrontation yields a nonviolent solution---I have seen counterexamples I won't soon forget---you can conclude that the error rate of preparedness exceeds that of nonviolence.
-It follows that architecting incentives to deescalate and redirect violent tendencies for oneself becomes a moral imperative when possible.
+It follows that architecting incentives to deescalate and redirect violent tendencies for oneself becomes imperative whenever possible.
 You can conclude that an imperfect situation warrants improvement, that both blanking the slate and rebuilding anew would exact impose incredible cost with a mere speculative chance of offsetting, eventual gain.

 ---